Rico Garcia

-Joshua Rico Garcia (born January 10, 1994) is an American professional baseball pitcher in the Oakland Athletics organization.
-He has previously played in MLB for the Colorado Rockies, San Francisco Giants and Baltimore Orioles.
-He played college baseball for Hawaii Pacific University.
-He was drafted by the Rockies in the 30th round of the 2016 Major League Baseball draft, and made his MLB debut with them in 2019.
+Joshua Rico Garcia (born January 10, 1994) is an American professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
+He has previously played in MLB for the Colorado Rockies, San Francisco Giants, Oakland Athletics, Washington Nationals, New York Mets, and New York Yankees.
+He made his MLB debut in 2019 with the Rockies.

 Career

+Amateur career

 Garcia attended the Saint Louis School in Honolulu, Hawaii.
-He attended Hawaii Pacific University and played college baseball for the Sharks, for whom he was 21-13 with a 3.10 ERA in 45 starts.
+He attended Hawaii Pacific University and played college baseball for the Sharks, for whom he was 21–13 with a 3.10 ERA in 45 starts.
+Garcia would also play summer league baseball for the Kenosha Kingfish of the Northwoods League in 2014 and 2015, later becoming the first Kingfish alumnus to play in the majors.

 He was drafted by the Colorado Rockies in the 30th round (890th overall) of the 2016 Major League Baseball draft.

 Colorado Rockies

 Garcia made his professional debut with the Boise Hawks, going 0–4 with a 6.37 ERA in 35 1/3 innings.
 He played 2017 with Boise and the Asheville Tourists, posting a 2–6 record and 3.39 ERA in 16 games (12 starts).

 He split the 2018 season between the Lancaster JetHawks and Hartford Yard Goats, pitching to a 13–9 record and 2.96 ERA over 27 games (26 starts).
 Garcia was an MILB.com Organization All Star, and both a mid-season and post-season California League All Star.